The Best Remote Desktop Managers

 Devolutions Remote Desktop Manager is recommended for organizations and help desks looking for a comprehensive solution that combines remote desktop management with robust password management capabilities.
 The platform’s versatility makes it suitable for various scenarios, including ticket escalations, training opportunities, and secure credential storage.
 The focus on centralized vaults and role-based security makes it an excellent choice for organizations prioritizing secure password practices.
 The pricing options cater to different organizational sizes, offering flexibility for single-user licensing, sitewide licensing for unlimited users at a single site, and customization for large and distributed teams.
 DRDM’s full audit logs are particularly beneficial for MSPs tracking technician logins and access.

-Single user licensing is currently $199.99 (£155.44) per year.
-Depending on your organization’s size, you can opt for sitewide licensing that allows for unlimited users at a single site for $4999.99 (£3886.17) per year.
+Devolutions Remote Desktop Manager pricing will vary depending on how many users you have, how many sites you operate from, or where your technical team is located.
+Single user licensing is currently $199.99 (£155) per year.
+Depending on your organization’s size, you can opt for sitewide licensing that allows for unlimited users at a single site for $4999.99 (£3886) per year.

 If your team is large and distributed across a single country or across the world, additional licensing and prices can be negotiated with its sales team.
 You can test out Devolutions Remote Desktop Manager through a 30-day free trial.